 Our enrollment efficiency saw a significant drop in Fall 2013.
 It remains to be seen whether that is a new trend or a anomoly.
-In any case we don't believe this to be the result of scheduling practices.
-One possible explanation is that we struggle to find qualified instructors to teach in some specializations such as web programming and digital media.
-This lack of expertise makes it difficult for us to address emerging technologies and attract students.
+In any case we don't believe this to be the result of

 5.2b Average Class Size